w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on different style properties, such as font sizes and spacing, to perceive content.
+Explain how people with disabilities rely on different style properties, such as font sizes and spacing, to support readability.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design user interfaces with clear and distinguishable styles for different components, such as links, buttons, form elements, or text
+* use clear and distinguishable styles for links, buttons, form elements, and text
-* design user interfaces with font sizes to support content readability
+* define customizable font sizes and font types to support content readability
-* design user interfaces with adequate spacing to support readability and to help distinguish components from one another
+* define adequate spacing to support readability
+* define customizable colors to support readability

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Demonstrate the use of styles to distinguish user interface components from one another, such as links, buttons, form elements, and text.
-Explain how people rely on font sizes, spacing, and typography to distinguish components from one another.
+* Demonstrate the use of styles to distinguish user interface components, such as links, buttons, form labels and instructions, and text.
+Explain how people rely on font sizes, font types, spacing, and color to distinguish components.
-* Show examples of big enough font sizes and explain how they support readability.
-Contrast previous examples with smaller fonts that are not as easy to read.
-Emphasize that several user groups rely on fonts to be big enough to be able to read and understand content properly.
+* Show examples of usable font sizes and explain how they support readability.
+Contrast previous examples with fonts that are not as easy to read.
+Emphasize that several user groups rely on customizable fonts to be able to read and understand content properly.
 * Show examples of different page layouts with and without adequate spacing.
-Explain how spacing allows to distinguish different user interface components and pieces of content from one another.
-Emphasize that spacing also allows for better readability of content and for better identification of the different parts of the user interface.
+Explain how spacing allows for better readability of content and for better identification of the different parts of the user interface.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design a prototype with distinguishable styles that help users perceive different content.
+* Practical &mdash; Students design a prototype with adaptable and distinguishable styles that help users perceive different content.
 Assess how students use different style properties such as font sizes and spacing to make content perceivable and to distinguish components from one another.

 {% include excol.html type="end" %}